stevenhoving/camstudio/README.md

 This is a personal fork of the camstudio source code found in the mecurial repository on sourceforge.net.
 I have forked this project because:
 * The installers that are availible on the web are not kosher.
-* No mp4/mkv support out of the box.
+* No mkv support out of the box.
 * Flash based products are insecure.

 ## Goals